-[B] 513.9 Design fire.
-The design fire shall be based on a Q of not less than 5,000 Btu per second (5275kW) unless a rational analysis is performed by the registered design professional and approved by the code official.
+513.9 Design fire.
+The design fire shall be based on a rational | analysis performed by the registered design professional and approved by the code official.
 The design fire shall be based on the analysis in accordance with Section 513.4 and this section.

-[B] 513.9.1 Factors considered.
+513.9.1 Factors considered.
 The engineering analysis shall include the characteristics of the fuel, fuel load, effects included by the fire, and whether the fire is likely to be steady or unsteady.